nusademy/nusademy-backend-api/README.md

 1. Before setting up CI/CD, first connect Cloud Build with Repository.
 Cloud Build -> Trigger -> Connect Repository.
-2. Create a Trigger for CI/CD, specify the repository, then in the substitution variables enter the following key (cloudbuild.yaml telah kami sediakan pada repository.):
+2. Create a Trigger for CI/CD, specify the repository, then in the substitution variables enter the following key (We have provided cloudbuild.yaml in the repository.):
 ```bash
 _BUCKET  =  example
 ```